www.guinayangan.com

 Location, Land Use, Political Subdivisions:

-The municipality of Guinayangan is one of the forty municipalities comprising Quezon Province.
+The municipality of Guinayangan is one of the thirty nine municipalities comprising Quezon Province.

 It is located on the southeastern part of the province, at the east coast of Bondoc Peninsula facing the province of Camarines Sur.